 Dialogues in governance for sustainability focusing on the design of power-sensitive and conflict-aware deliberative processes.

 I am the Study Director for the Environmental Communication and Management programme at SLU.
-I am course coordinator for the courses Introduction to environmental communication , Conflict, democracy and facilitation and Internship in environmental communication.
+I am course coordinator for the courses Introduction to environmental communication , and Conflict, democracy and facilitation.